christso/crypto-investing-guide/README.md

 ![](images/btcusd-linear-20210314.png)

-But in a log chart, each unit in the Y axis is proportion to the percentage change in the asset.
+But in a log chart, each unit in the Y axis is proportional to the percentage change in the asset.
 So, instead of each unit of the axis representing $4,000, it represents a percentage increase from the previous price point. in the chart below, this is a 50-60% increase.
 In Plan B's S2FX model, each Y-axis unit represents a 900% increase (which is 10x the previous price).

-You can see clearly on the log chart that Bitcoin has trending upwards and has 4 year cycles.
+You can see clearly on the log chart that Bitcoin is trending upwards and has 4 year cycles.
 The price increases about 100x from the bottom to the top, and decreases 80% from the top to the next bottom.
 This correlates closely with Bitcoin's pre-programmed halving event every 210,000 blocks (which is on average 4 years).

 ![](images/btcusd-log-20200314.png)